-- (8) If the Prime Minister, in the case of a member of the Constituency Boundaries Commission appointed in accordance with subsection (2)(b), or the Leader of the Opposition, in the case of a member of that Commission appointed in accordance with subsection (2)(c), represents to the Governor General or if, in the case of the chairperson of the Electoral Commission, the Governor General, acting in his or her own deliberate judgment, and, in the case of any other member of that Commission, the Governor General, acting after consultation with the Prime Minister and the Leader of the Opposition, considers that the question of removal of a member of the Commission from office for inability as aforesaid or for misbehaviour ought to be investigated, then- - (a) the Governor General shall appoint a tribunal, which shall consist of a chairperson and not less than 2 other members, selected by the Chief Justice, from among persons who hold or have held office as a judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from any such court; and - (b) the tribunal shall enquire into the matter and report on the facts thereof to the Governor General and recommend to the Governor General whether the member of the Commission ought to be removed from office for inability as aforesaid or for misbehaviour. - (9) A Commission may regulate its own procedure, and, with the consent of the Prime Minister, confer powers and impose duties on any public officer or on any authority of the Government for the purpose of the discharge of its functions. - (10) A Commission may, subject to its rules of procedure, act notwithstanding any vacancy in its membership and its proceedings shall not be invalidated by the presence or participation of any person not entitled to be present at or to participate in those proceedings:
+(8) if the prime Minister, in the case of a member of the Constituency Boundaries Commission appointed in accordance with paragraph (b) of subsection (2) of this section, or the Leader of the Opposition, in the case of a member of that Commission appointed in accordance with paragraph (c) of that subsection, represents to the Governor-General of if, in the case of the chairman of the electoral Commission, the Governor-General, acting in his own deliberate judgment, and , in the case of any other member of that Commission, the Governor-General, acting after consultation with the Prime Minister and the Leader of the Opposition, considers that the question of removal of a member of the Commission from office for inability as aforesaid or for misbehaviour ought to be investigate, thena) the Governor-General shall appoint a tribunal, which shall consist of a chairman and not less than two other members, selected by the Chief Justice, from among persons who hold or have held office as a judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from any such court; and b) the tribunal shall enquire into the matter and report on the facts thereof to the Governor-General and recommended to the Governor-General whether the member of the Commission ought to be removed from office for inability as aforesaid or for misbehaviour.

+(9) A Commission may regulate its own procedure, and, with the consent of the Prime Minister, confer powers and impose duties on any public officer or on any authority of the Government for the purpose of the discharge of its functions.

+(10) A Commission may, subject to its rules of procedure, act not withstanding any vacancy in its member ship and its proceedings shall not be invalidated by the presence of participation of any person not entitled to be present at or to participate in those proceedings;

-Provided that any decision of the Commission shall require the concurrence of a majority of all its members.
+provided that any decision of the Commission shall require the concurrence of a majority of all its members.